imgigi03/Telephone-book/README.md

 3. **Implementation and testing**
    Implementation of the designed classes and creation of test cases to ensure correct program behavior.

+4. **Packaging**
+   The application was compiled and packaged into an executable `.jar` file, which can be found in the `target` folder for easy usage.

 ## 📄 Documentation